Integral-X/crackcv-backend/CONTRIBUTING.md

 - Use environment variables for secrets
 - Follow security best practices

-Thank you for contributing to Smart CV Builder Backend!
+Thank you for contributing to CrackCV Backend!